We ask dietician Genevieve Jardine for some advice for junk food for diabetics – food that is somewhat healthy but still a treat!

 Who said a braai couldn’t be healthy?
 Bring chicken or beef kebabs and braaied corn on the cob, with carrot salad and green salad on the side.
 These are a much better choice, and much lower in fat and carbs than boerewors and chops, garlic bread, pap and gravy or white bread rolls.
 And they’re delicious!

-If you’re looking for delicious snacks, here are some yummy diabetic-friendly options:
+If you’re looking for delicious snacks, here are some tasty diabetic-friendly options:

 Snack | Portion | Energy | Carbohydrate (including sugar) | Fat |